Schedule Your Pet’s Appointment Today

 According to the Humane Society of the United States, over 4 million unwanted pets have to be put down each year.
 The pet population has become a serious issue nationwide.
 While deciding whether or not to have your pet spayed or neutered is a very personal decision, vets encourage pet owners to consider having the procedure done on their pet.
+Affordable Animal Hospital has some of the best results in low-cost spay and neuter Los Angeles has to offer and is also known as one of the best vet clinics in the Los Angeles area.
+Quality and care are our focus because our patients mean the world to us.

 Dogs and cats that are spayed or neutered are able to avoid many serious health issues.
 By removing your pet’s reproductive ability, you won’t have to deal with hormone-related behavioral issues such as aggression, territory marking, or the embarrassment of a pet that mounts other animals or people.